THE WILLING MAN Series

 Most modern scholars agree on at least one of the accounts Josephus attributes to a historical Jesus, referring to James, the brother of Jesus.
 “So he (Albinus) assembled the Sanhedrin of judges, and brought before them the brother of Jesus who was called Christ, whose name was James: and some others; [or, some of his companions.]
 (1)

-For these particular works, I found that Jesus of Nazareth, as recorded in the Gospels of the New Testament was ideal.
-He was an individual who encountered many hopeless and desperate people whether poor or rich during extremely oppressive times.
+For these particular works, I found that Jesus of Nazareth, as recorded in the Gospels of the New Testament, was an individual who encountered many hopeless and desperate people living in extremely oppressive times.

-These works are about those particular people and their experiences, and in a way about others like them, even us, who found hope and help from a total stranger.
+These works are about those particular people and their experiences, and in a way about others like them, even us, who may have found hope and help from a total stranger.

-The Gospel accounts give enough details about each one of these people.
+The Gospel accounts give some details about each one of these people.
+But, there must have been more.

 Was despair overcoming them?